farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/README.md

 ### Prepare for deployment

+- Let's do a basic check to see if the cluster is reachable.
+Running any of the basic commands such as `kubectl cluster-info` or `kubectl get pods` or `kubectl get namespaces` successfully should confirm that.
+If an error occurs, please check your kubeconfig file and ensure that it is correctly set up to point to your Kyma cluster.
+Also check if the cluster was provisioned successfully in the SAP BTP Cockpit under your subaccount.

-Let's do a bit of groundwork before we deploy our Helm Chart.
+- Let's do a bit of groundwork before we deploy our Helm Chart.
 In Kyma/Kubernetes, the workloads and required configurations will be deployed in namespaces.

 - We will create a namespace.
-You can skip this step if you already have a namespace
+You can skip this step if you already have a namespace.
+You can use any non-system namespace of your choice to deploy the sample application.

+> Note: system namespaces are such as `kube-system`, `istio-system`, `kyma-system` etc. It is not recommended to deploy your applications in these namespaces.

 ```shell
 make create-namespace